Paraguay : Safety by City

 Warnings & Dangers in Paraguay

-Paraguay is generally a safe country though it has its many dangers in the form of petty crime, violent crime, smuggling, money laundering, corrupt police and many other.
+Paraguay is generally a safe country though it has its many dangers in the form of petty crime, violent crime, smuggling, money laundering, corrupt police, and many others.
 Just apply basic precaution measures and you should be fine.

-There are a couple of natural disasters that hit Paraguay regularly, including droughts, floods and forest fires but there are also diseases such as the yellow fever, and more recently the famous Zika outbreak, which why it's still not safe for pregnant women to travel to Paraguay.
+There are a couple of natural disasters that hit Paraguay regularly, including droughts, floods, and forest fires but there are also diseases such as yellow fever, and more recently the famous Zika outbreak, which why it's still not safe for pregnant women to travel to Paraguay.